arendjr/PlainText/README.md

 ----------

  * The engine is written in C++, using the Qt toolkit.
  * A JavaScript engine is embedded for providing scripting to game objects.
- * The game is accessible over telnet (with support for ANSI colors and the MCCP and MSSP extension protocols), but also hosts a web interface over HTTP which connects to the game using WebSockets.
+ * The game is accessible over telnet (with support for ANSI colors and the MCCP, MSDP and MSSP extension protocols), but also hosts a web interface over HTTP which connects to the game using WebSockets.

 Running your own server
 -----------------------